Lead routing for small teams

 The shape is the same whatever the vertical:

-• Connect the form.Sign up to RouteForms, paste your default Slack webhook, and copy the pre-filled Apps Script into the form's script editor.
+• Connect Slack and your Google Form.Sign up, connect Slack with one click, and paste the small script into the form's script editor.
 The Google Forms to Slack guide walks through this end-to-end.

 • Open the Routing rules tab on the form.
 Available on Solo and Agency plans.
 Click Add rule.

-• Pick a field: use the exact question title from your form.
+• Pick a field from the dropdown.
+RouteForms detects your Google Form questions during setup, so the dropdown is pre-filled.
 Pick an operator.
 Type a value if the operator needs one.
-Paste the Slack webhook URL for the destination channel and a label like #hot-leads.
+Pick the destination channel from a dropdown too.

-• Reorder with up/down arrows so the most specific rules sit on top, the first matching rule wins.
+• Reorder with up/down arrows so the most specific rules sit on top — first match wins.

 • Test with the simulator.
-The Routing rules tab includes a live simulator pre-filled with your most recent real submission.
+The Routing rules tab includes a live simulator pre-filled with your most recent real response.
 Try edge cases before going live.

 FAQ